 The Program in Judaic Studies is now accepting applications for the Undergraduate Essay Prize in Judaic Studies.
 The award will go to the best academic essay written by a current Brown University undergraduate (regardless of concentration) on any topic relating to Jews and Judaism.
 Papers that use interdisciplinary approaches are especially encouraged.
 Submissions can include (but are not limited to) a paper used in a course (revised or not), original research, or a thesis chapter that can stand on its own.

-Professor David Jacobson is offering a Wintersession course, UNIV 1001 - The Israeli-Palestinian Conflict: Contested Narratives, which will include course study and travel to Israel and Palestine.
-The course will run January 3-20, 2017 with travel dates on January 11-19, 2017.
-In this seminar and study tour to Israel/Palestine, students will compare the radically different narratives that Palestinians and Israelis tell themselves and the world about their struggle over Palestine/Israel.
+Professor David Jacobson offered UNIV 1001: "The Israeli-Palestinian Conflict: Contested Narratives," in Wintersession, 2017.
+The course included an eight-day study tour of Israel/Palestine.
+In this seminar students compared the radically different narratives that Palestinians and Israelis tell themselves and the world about their struggle over Palestine/Israel.

 Professor Saul Olyan, Samuel Ungerleider Jr. Professor of Judaic Studies and Professor of Religious Studies at Brown University, has published a book, with Yale University Press, entitled "Friendship in the Hebrew Bible."

 In recognition of a $3.5 million gift made by Elie and Sarah Hirschfeld to support the renovation and ongoing maintenance of Brown University's Judaic Studies Building, the University has renamed the building, at 163 George Street, the "Hirschfeld House."
 Read more in the BDH.